bakkot/test262-web-runner/README.md

 You can either provide a local .zip of the repo (with or without .git/), or click 'Remote' to load the one hosted in this repository.

-The hosted copy was last updated on 22 November, 2016.
+The hosted copy was last updated on 27 December, 2016.